Resources>Growth And Scaling>Channel Mix for Faster Fundraises: A Growth Channel Strategy for Startups

 A spike in website sessions is not persuasive if activation and retention are weak.

-4. Choosing channels investors do not understand
+What if investors do not understand a channel?

 If a channel works, you can educate investors.
 But if your growth depends on something opaque, be prepared with very clear proof.